 Krug's top of the line Clos du Mesnil Champagne, made from the Chardonnay grapes of a single vineyard, is priced at $850 to $900 a bottle, even at the Chateau's cellar door, according to McCarthy.
 Sotheby's sold a case of 12 bottles of the 1990 vintage for $58,188 on December 1.

 For wines from France's Loire region, he suggested bottles from Gratien & Meyer, who have been producing sparkling wines for more than a century.
 Their Brut Saumur Anjou averages about $17 a bottle.

 He also praised Bouvet-Ladubay, another Loire producer, whose wines average about $13 a bottle.

 Spanish Cavas are another alternative to sparkling wine.

 "They are also in the same price range as Prosecco and maybe even $2 or $3 less," McCarthy said, adding that Codorniu or Juve y Camps would be good choices.

 California sparkling wines, made by some of France's top Champagne houses, can also be a good substitute for Champagne.

-"My favourite is Roederer Estate," said McCarthy.
+"My favorite is Roederer Estate," said McCarthy.
 "It's totally reliable."
 It sells for $18-$22 a bottle in the United States and at about $30 in the Britain and Germany.

 British wine critic and author Stuart Pigott casts his vote for Sekt, the German sparkling wine.
-His favourite is Van Volxem 1900 Riesling Brut Sekt, made in Mosel.
+His favorite is Van Volxem 1900 Riesling Brut Sekt, made in Mosel.

 "It is a rich and complex sparkling wine that is less creamy and less acidic than Champagne," he said about the wine that is available in Germany, the Netherlands and Switzerland for about $34 a bottle.